Wahat al-Salam - Neve Shalom

 Neve Shalom - Wahat al-Salam welcomes visits from groups and individuals.
 When possible, individual visitors are invited to join with groups that have already organized a visit.

-The following programmes are available for visiting groups.
+The following programmes of our Visitors Center are available for visiting groups.
 All programmes must be booked well in advance.

 A community member describes the history, development and ideology of the village, answers questions, and takes the group on a walking tour.